minzzangdev/RIOT/README.md

 The friendly Operating System for IoT!

 ## TEST
-Test edit for git push
+Test edit for git push.
+Second Test edit for git branch push

 ## FEATURES
 RIOT OS is an operating system for Internet of Things (IoT) devices.
 It is based on a microkernel and designed for